-Before choosing a mobile app development partner, it is important for you to understand the key aspects that surround the vision of your mobile app project.
+Before selecting a mobile app development partner, it is critical for any business leader to thoroughly understand the key aspects that surround the vision of their proposed mobile project.
 These aspects can include business objectives, proposed timeline, and budget.
-The best way to share the details of your project with potential vendors is to draft a mobile app Request For Proposal (RFP).
-Drawing out an in-depth RFP will help you and your team evaluate vendor responses and choose the best partner for your mobile app project.
+Having a thorough understanding of these details will allow business leaders to submit an in-depth mobile app RFP that answers all of the questions a vendor needs to be answered for them to respond accurately.
+In turn, this will help the delivery owner evaluate vendor responses and choose the best partner for the mobile app project.

-However, it’s common for companies sourcing vendors to submit incomplete RFPs that lack detail and fail to acknowledge the entire scope of the project.
-Ultimately, if an RFP poses more questions than it answers, your company runs the risk of receiving low bids from vendors who promise to deliver on budget, but as additional work that wasn’t originally covered in the RFP arises, present higher costs.
+It’s common for companies sourcing vendors to submit RFPs that lack detail and fail to acknowledge the entire scope of the project.
+Ultimately, if an RFP poses more questions than it answers, businesses run the risk of receiving low bids from vendors who promise to deliver on budget, but as additional work that wasn’t originally covered in the RFP arises, present higher costs.
 It is also possible that some vendors may decide not to bid at all.

 To get started, download a copy of our Mobile App RFP template to wrap your head around what information is required for this document.

-Once you’ve collected all of the information from your Design and Discovery session, it is important to translate those insights into an RFP.
-Here is how you can apply that key information to add detail to the document.
+Once a business has collected all of the information from their Design and Discovery session, it is important to translate those insights into an RFP.
+Here is how to apply that key information to add detail to the document.

 A large portion of the session focuses on your business itself.
-Understanding your business objectives, what you aim to accomplish with this product, and where you fit into a specific market plays a large role in your RFP.
-Because detailed market research is conducted during a Design and Discovery on your business and competitors, you receive the detailed information you need to provide a high-level company overview which will allow vendors to tailor the product to your business and market accordingly.
+Understanding business objectives, what you aim to accomplish with this product, and where you fit into a specific market plays a large role in an RFP.
+Because detailed market research is conducted during a Design and Discovery on the respective business and competitors, leaders will receive the detailed information they need to provide a high-level company overview which will allow vendors to tailor the product to the business and market accordingly.
 Knowing your market will also allow you to make important decisions such as choosing, if not both, which platform to release your project on.
 Platform choice, for example, has a direct impact on key RFP elements such as timeline and budget.